 Jackie Gale’s art journey began in the Midlands, where she was born.
 A childhood spent surrounded by easels, paintbrushes and creative projects.
 She was forever creating collages from anything she could find, including garden cuttings, fabric trimmings, even cardboard boxes.
 Foraging for project materials became a regular pasttime and she believes her creativity and resourcefulness stems from those early years.

 A self-taught artist, Jackie blends her passion for naïve art with textile creativity to tell a story of a place or theme.
 Narrative is an essential component of her work and she tells the story with texture, colour and a unique style of illustration using free motion embroidery.
-Her colourful, creative personality shines through her work and the quirky details add refreshing humour which can't fail to raise a smile.
+Her colourful, creative personality shines through her work and the quirky details add refreshing humour can't fail to raise a smile.
 Favourite artists who continue to inspire her include Fred Yates, Henri Rousseau and Beryl Cook.

 Jackie's work is continually evolving as she discovers new inspiration, new techniques and new textile materials to work with.
 Fabric is her paint and thread is her paintbrush.
 These aren't the only textiles you will find within her work though.
 Wood veneer, maps, dried flora and fauna and metallic materials often feature.
 Aged copper is one of her favourite metals to use.